ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-PosParser.md

 The German bot assumes you have installed TreeTagger and the german data per instructions provided on his website.
 I have only tried the Windows installation.

-To use a foreign tagger, you set the `$cs_externaltag` variable in your bot definition to a topic that will perform the work.
+To use a foreign tagger, you set the `$cs_externaltag` variable in your bot definition to a topic (called in Gambit mode) that will perform the work.
 And you need to disable ChatScript from performing the work.
 Make your bot definition `$cs_token` NOT use the following: `#DO_SPELLCHECK`, `#DO_PARSE`, `#DO_SUBSTITUTE_SYSTEM` (since that is english substitutions and punctuation processing).